Rwanda - Mountain Biking the Congo-Nile-Trail, November 2015

 At the end of the day there was always a hard choice to make: Mützig or Primus?

-6. Visit at the famous mountain gorrillas near Ruhangeri visited in June 1995.
+6. Visit at the famous mountain gorrillas near Ruhangeri (June 1995).